-Prerequisites: Office Careers 172 or one year typing in high school or the equivalent.
+Prerequisites: Office Careers 176 or one year typing in high school or demonstrated competence approved by the instructor.
 This course provides hands on experience using a personal computer for data entry applications.
-Students will learn to use a data entry utility program to input various business applications.
-Some typical applications will be creating data sets, changing or modifying existing data sets, and entering variable data.
+Students will learn to use a data entry utility program to create, change, and modify data sets, as well as enter variable data.
 Speed and accuracy will be stressed.
-In addition, students will be introduced to software packages that cover the basic functions of word processing, data base concepts, and spreadsheets.
 Laboratory fee.
 (2 Lec., 4 Lab.)